guangie88/hdfs-storage-poll/README.md

 This is an experimental project.

-Performs a recursive directory copy from HDFS host to local storage.
-Does not require any Hadoop binaries since it uses Go native implemented HDFS client library.
+Performs HDFS storage polling and reports it to Fluentd logging.

 ## Requirements